webonise/Rails3-Notes/javascript_state_machine/README.md

  * fsm.rest()

 The `rest` event will always transition to the `hungry` state, while the `eat` event will transition to a state that is dependent on the current state.

->> NOTE: The `rest` event could use a wildcard '*' for the 'from' state if it should be allowed from any current state.

->> NOTE: The `rest` event in the above example can also be specified as multiple events with the same name if you prefer the verbose approach.

-##Example:
+Example:
 Here rest event can be called from any state.
 After calling that, the current state will be 'hungry' .

     var fsm = StateMachine.create({